RapidFuge/host/README.md

     *   The application will typically create collections as needed, but ensure the user specified in `MONGODB_URI` has read/write permissions.

 5.  **File Storage Setup:**
-    * **Default: MinIO/S3 Bucket Setup:**
+    * **Default: S3 Bucket Setup:**
-        *   Ensure your MinIO/S3 server is running.
+        *   Ensure your S3 server is running.
-        *   Make sure the bucket specified in `MINIO_BUCKET` exists and the provided access/secret keys have permissions to read, write, and delete objects in that bucket.
+        *   Make sure the bucket specified in `S3_BUCKET` exists and the provided access/secret keys have permissions to read, write, and delete objects in that bucket.
     * **1: Local Storage Setup:**
         * Ensure the app is able to be able to write to ./uploads
         * If you're using docker, make sure to link the ./uploads dir to the outside host, if you want.